645 N. Shaw Lane, Rm 402A

 - Contributes to the wider society

-The approach includes meaningful self-reflection and teachable moments regarding integrity, initiative, professional relationships, work experience, and extra-curricular activities as it relates to the business world with the experiential profile and case study is consistent with the 5 key dimensions of personal and social responsibility of the AAC&U leadership initiative.
+The approach includes meaningful self-reflection and teachable moments regarding integrity, initiative, professional relationships, work experience, and extra-curricular activities as they relate to the business world with the experiential profile, and the case study is consistent with the five-key dimensions of personal and social responsibility of the AAC&U leadership initiative.

 3. Optional non-academic factors

-The personal statement of extenuating circumstances is an opportunity for a student to share a circumstance beyond his/her control which may have impacted academic performance.
+The personal statement of extenuating circumstances is an opportunity for a student to share a circumstance beyond his/her control that might have impacted academic performance.
 Official supportive documentation of the extenuating circumstance must accompany the personal statement.